RateTheLandlord/rtl-backend/README.md

 Then run the following commands:

-- Install Packages
+- Install Packages `npm i`
-  `npm i`

-- Start
-  `docker-compose -f docker-compose.dev.yml up -d --build`
+- Start `docker-compose -f docker-compose.dev.yml up -d --build`

 The project should not be running at `http://localhost` and pick up changes you make in you IDE

+This will also create a Postgres DB for you to use for develop

 ## View API Documentation

 `npm run documentation:serve`

 You can now view the generated documentation at `localhost:3500`

 ## Load the Database with Dummy Reviews

 Make sure your docker environment is running.